CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 - The `new_blueprint` must be a `ScalableParticleBlueprint`.
 - The new blueprint's `prsm` variable must be a `ParticleReadySpatialMaterial`.
 - The new blueprint's `prsm` draw passes must either be `QuadMesh` or `CubeMesh`.
-- The new blueprint's `particle_material` variable must be a `ParticlesMaterial`.
+- The new blueprint's `particle_material` variable must be either a `ParticlesMaterial` or a `ShaderMaterial`.
-- The new blueprint's `particle_material` *emission shape* must be a Point, Sphere, or Box.
+- If the new blueprint's `particle_material` is a `ParticlesMaterial`, the *emission shape* must be a Point, Sphere, or Box.
 - The `prsm`'s draw passes must all either be a `QuadMesh` or `CubeMesh`.

 #### `scale_emitter`